 Collaboration Between WCCCC and W4CAA

-This year, we are celebrating WCCCC’s 50th anniversary.
+In 2019, we celebrated WCCCC’s 50th anniversary.
 God has blessed this ministry through so many generations and continues to bless us now.
 Imagine being 20 years old when this student ministry started.
-You would be 70 years old now!
+You would have been 70 years old in 2019!

-Because of the special nature of this year’s 2019 Winter Conference, the organization and planning of this year will be a collaboration between West Coast Chinese Christian Conference (WCCCC) and our alumni association (W4CAA).
-Not only will we be having our annual WCCCC Winter Conference, whose 2019 theme is to be determined soon, but we will also have a simultaneous W4CAA theme of ‘Cherish the Past, Treasure the Present, Embrace the Future: A Century of Christian Student Movement’.
+Because of the special nature of the 2019 Winter Conference, the organization and planning of this year was a collaboration between West Coast Chinese Christian Conference (WCCCC) and our alumni association (W4CAA).
+Not only did we have our annual WCCCC Winter Conference, but we also had a W4CAA theme of ‘Cherish the Past, Treasure the Present, Embrace the Future: A Century of Christian Student Movement’.

 50 Years of Fulfilling the Great Commission